High Potential Individual (HPI) Visa

 With an HPI visa, you can:

 There is no minimum salary and no skill level requirement.
-You could take a graduate role, an entry-level position, or a senior position — the visa places no constraints.
+Graduate role, entry-level position, senior hire.
+The visa does not care.

 You cannot access public funds or claim most state benefits.